2025 – 2026 Concert Season

 Metamorphosis

-Friday, May 8, 2026 – 7:30 PM @ King Center
+Friday, May 8, 2026 – 7:30 PM @ King Center (855 Lawrence Way, Denver, CO 80204)

 We close the season with transformation in Metamorphosis, a program of evolution and reinvention.
 From Barber’s Commando March—his first work scored exclusively for band—to Hindemith’s majestic Symphonic Metamorphosis, you’ll enjoy this musical journey.